Trustees risk facing costs orders in court proceedings in just the same way as any other party would.

 Baker v Dunne EWCH 2318 (Ch)

-A recent example of a successful Beddoe application was in the case of Baker v Dunne EWCH 2318 (Ch).
+An example of a successful Beddoe application was in the case of Baker v Dunne EWCH 2318 (Ch).

 The claimants were the trustees of the trust of the will of Jean Montgomery, who died in 1997.
 The defendants were the three children of the deceased and were all equal beneficiaries of the trust.
 An asset belonging to the trust was the Albert Arms pub, from which the first defendant had been running a business for several years.
 He had been doing so on an informal basis, without paying any rent.
 The trustees sought vacant possession.
 The trustees' application was opposed by the first defendant but supported by the other two.